How to get your own API credentialsSource:

 The basic steps are described in the Prerequisites section for doing Google OAuth 2.0 for Mobile & Desktop Apps:

-Two ways to package this info for use with httr or gargle, both of which require an object of class
+Two ways to package this info for use with gargle:

-Package maintainers might want to build this app in as a fallback, possibly taking some measures to obfuscate the client ID and secret and limit its use to your package.
+Package maintainers might want to build this client in as a fallback, possibly taking some measures to obfuscate the client ID and secret and limit its use to your package.

 googledrive::drive_auth_configure() to do this: